National Leadership Program, Summer 2018

 Hagen’s favorite author is the late neurologist Oliver Sacks.
 Hagen has a black belt in Taekwondo and is a ski and snowboard instructor.
 He loves cats and dogs.
 For fun he likes to draw, paint, play card and board games, lift weights and go for walks.
 Hagen is fluent in American Sign Language and Cued Speech as well.
 After graduation, he wants to pursue law school or a career in disability advocacy and accessibility.
 In five years, Hagen wants to have graduated law school and be working as a criminal prosecutor or as a disability and human rights lawyer.

-Hagen wrote one piece during the 2018 Summer Fellowship.
+Hagen wrote one piece during the 2018 Summer Apprenticeship.
 Check it out on our website:

 - Sheehy on Disability Employment: “We are going to have some hard work ahead of us, but it’s work worth doing” (August 31, 2018)